gomezfy/Sheriffbot-/replit.md

 # Sheriff Rex Bot - Western Discord Bot

 ## Overview
-Sheriff Rex Bot is a Discord bot with a Wild West theme, featuring an economy system, gambling, mining, bounty hunting, and an integrated web dashboard with e-commerce.
-It aims to provide an immersive and interactive Western experience within Discord, including real-money purchase options for in-game advantages.
-The bot and its accompanying website are designed for independent hosting.
+Sheriff Rex Bot is a Discord bot with a Wild West theme, offering an immersive experience through an economy system, gambling, mining, bounty hunting, and a web dashboard with e-commerce functionality.
+It supports real-money purchases for in-game advantages and is designed for independent hosting of both the bot and its accompanying website.

 ## User Preferences
 None specified yet.